Comparisons11 min read

 Verdict: Mailchimp vs ConvertKit 2026

-Here's my honest take: the right choice depends entirely on what you're building.
+Here's the honest truth: the right choice depends on what you're actually building.

-If you're a creator building an audience — writing a newsletter, launching a course, growing a podcast, or selling digital products — ConvertKit is the better tool.
-It's simpler, more affordable at scale, has better deliverability, and its subscriber-centric model saves you money.
-The free plan alone makes it worth trying before committing to anything else.
+If you're a creator building an audience — writing a newsletter, launching a course, growing a podcast, or selling digital products — ConvertKit is your better bet.
+It's simpler, cheaper at scale, has a strong reputation for deliverability, and its subscriber-centric model saves you money.
+Plus, the free plan is worth testing before you commit to anything.

-If you're a small business, e-commerce brand, or agency that needs email marketing as part of a broader marketing strategy — Mailchimp is the stronger platform.
-Its e-commerce features, advanced automations, multivariate testing, and extensive integrations make it a more versatile tool for business marketing.
+If you're a small business, e-commerce brand, or agency that needs email as part of a bigger marketing strategy — Mailchimp is the stronger choice.
+The e-commerce features, advanced automations, multivariate testing, and 300+ integrations make it more versatile for business-focused marketing.

-Neither tool is universally "better."
-They're built for different people with different needs.
-The worst thing you can do is choose a platform based on someone else's use case instead of your own.
+Neither is universally "better."
+They're built for different people solving different problems.
+The mistake people make is choosing based on what worked for someone else instead of what fits their situation.

-My recommendation: If you're unsure, start with ConvertKit's free plan (10,000 subscribers is hard to beat) and test it for 30 days.
-If you find yourself needing more design flexibility, e-commerce tools, or multi-channel marketing, switch to Mailchimp.
-Both platforms make it relatively easy to import/export your subscriber list.
+Here's what I'd suggest: If you're on the fence, start with ConvertKit's free plan (10,000 subscribers is hard to beat) and test it for a month.
+If you find yourself wishing for more design flexibility, e-commerce tools, or multi-channel marketing, you can always switch to Mailchimp.
+Both platforms make importing/exporting your subscriber list relatively painless.

 FAQ: Mailchimp vs ConvertKit 2026